caiosba/slack-timezone-converter/README.md

 Currently supports any format parsable by [ActiveSupport](http://api.rubyonrails.org/classes/ActiveSupport/TimeWithZone.html).

-Any time a time string is found in a message, the integration, running in a server, converts it to all timezones where the team has at least one member.
+Any time a time string is found in a message that mentions `@time`, the integration, running in a server, converts it to all timezones where the team has at least one member.
 A message is sent back to the Slack channel with all the conversions and a fancy clock icon that represents the time.
 It supports any channel joined by the user whose token is passed as parameter.
 This user's timezone is used as the default when a timezone is not present on the parsed message.

+Example message that would be parsed: `Hey, our meeting is at 12h30 PDT @time`.

 In order to use this integration, the following Ruby libraries are needed: